NejcZorko007/fatal-encounter/README.md

 Story mode is still being developed, so more information will be avalible soon.

 # More
-If you have any suggestions and issues, please don't hesitate to add them. we would love to hear from the community, how we can make the game better.
+If you have any suggestions and issues, please don't hesitate to add them.
+We would love to hear from the community, how we can make the game better.